krishna-on-gh/2025predictions/README.md

-# 2025predictions
+# 2025 Predictions
 Welcome.
-This repository will store all the predictions, data, bibliography, and methodology for the 2025 elections in VA.
+This repository will store all the predictions, data, bibliography, and methodology for my 2025 House of Delegrates (HoD) election predictions in VA.